alvand-dev/business/README.md

 # Business Theme

-It is a website template built with HTML, CSS, and JavaScript for your business.
+It is a responsive website template built with HTML, CSS, and JavaScript for your business.

 This theme, tested in the recent version of Chrome, Firefox, Edge, and Opera Browsers (November 2021).